adap/flower/examples/quickstart_mxnet/README.md

 If you don't see any errors you're good to go!

-## From Centralized To Federated
+## Run MXNet Federated

-This MXNet example is based on the [Handwritten Digit Recognition](https://mxnet.apache.org/versions/1.7.0/api/python/docs/tutorials/packages/gluon/image/mnist.html#Loading-Data) tutorial and uses the MNist dataset (hand-written digits with 28x28 pixels in greyscale with 10 classes).
+This MXNet example is based on the [Handwritten Digit Recognition](https://mxnet.apache.org/versions/1.7.0/api/python/docs/tutorials/packages/gluon/image/mnist.html#Loading-Data) tutorial and uses the MNIST dataset (hand-written digits with 28x28 pixels in greyscale with 10 classes).
 Feel free to consult the tutorial if you want to get a better understanding of MXNet.
 The file `client.py` contains all the steps that are described in the tutorial.
 It loads the dataset and a sequential model, trains the model with the training set, and evaluates the trained model on the test set.

-The only things we need are a simple Flower server (in `server.py`) and a Flower client (in `client.py`).
-The Flower client basically takes model and training code tells Flower how to call it.

-Start the server in a terminal as follows:
+You are ready to start the Flower server as well as the clients.
+You can simply start the server in a terminal as follows:

 ```shell
 python3 server.py
 ```

-Now that the server is running and waiting for clients, we can start two clients that will participate in the federated learning process.
+Now you are ready to start the Flower clients which will participate in the learning.
 To do so simply open two more terminal windows and run the following commands.

 Start client 1 in the first terminal: